-Health and social care professionals who work with adults at risk of harm must ensure they have an in-depth knowledge of the law and process around safeguarding adults under the Care Act 2014.
+Health and social care professionals who work with adults at risk of harm must ensure they have an in-depth knowledge of the law and process around safeguarding adults under The Social Services and Wellbeing (Wales) Act 2014.
+LA have a duty under Section 126.

-This course is designed to provide professionals with an in-depth understanding of the legal framework underpinning safeguarding adults to include the Care Act 2014 and other relevant legislation.
+This course is designed to provide professionals with an in-depth understanding of the legal framework underpinning safeguarding adults, including Section 126 of the Social Services and Wellbeing (Wales) Act 2014. and other relevant legislation.